bcgov/nr-parks-web-analytics-matomo/README.md

 Currently, only deployment via AWS CDK is supported.
 The other examples are for future implementations.

+### GitHub Actions Deployment Example

+Sample GitHub Actions workflow to deploy the Matomo infrastructure using CDK can be found in the `.github/workflows` directory.

 ### Prerequisites

 AWS CLI / GCP SDK / OpenShift CLI